Projects

 CrossFLOOD (2014-2017)

 CrossFLOOD is a project in the EUPRO II research program financed by the Czech Ministry of Education.
-Thomas Hartmann and Prof Jiřina Jílková, JEP University in Ústí nad Labem, CZ initiated this project.
+Thomas Hartmann and Prof Jiřina Jílková, JEP University in Ústí nad Labem, CZ initiated this project with a budget of 100,000 Euro.

 AESOP Congress “From Control to Co-evolution” (completed in 2014)